clij/clij-docs/README.md

 ![Image](images/example.png)

 ## Before we start
-The presented software is in early developmental stage.
-Yet it is unclear where this project is heading towards.
+The presented software is under development.
-In order to know what might be necessary to develop ClearCLIJ up to a degree where people can _just_ use it, I need your help:
+ In order to know what might be necessary to develop CLIJ up to a degree where people can _just_ use it, I need your help:

-* **Tell me about your application** It is very important for me to know who would use ClearCLIJ and for what.
+* **Tell me about your application** It is very important for me to know who would use CLIJ and for what.
 This is kind of necessary to justify efforts.
 Developing things like that is _not_ my job.
 But I'm happy doing it; if people use it.
 Please drop me a mail (rhaase@mpi-cbg.de), create a [forum post](https://forum.image.sc/t/opencl-gpu-based-image-processing-in-imagej-macro/21286) or tweet to me [@haesleinhuepf](http://twitter.com/haesleinhuepf) if you find this tool useful.